-Still left without a Fairy fast-move (there is no Hidden Power Fairy), Togekiss as an attacker isn’t yet the Fairy queen we need.
+Still left without a Fairy fast-move (as there is no Hidden Power Fairy), Togekiss as an attacker isn’t yet the Fairy queen we need.

 Highest DPS Machamp Counters:

-Togekiss’s rank improves significantly in cloudy weather, but there remain many other powerful options and better investments to get the job done.
-Machamp counters are always nice and for that alone (plus maybe its flexibility with Hidden Power) it will be a defendable Pokedraft pick, though an extremely expensive one, requiring uncommon candy and Sinnoh Stone Hidden Power evolutions.
+Togekiss’s rank improves significantly in cloudy weather, but there remain better investments to get the job done.
+It will be a defendable Pokedraft pick, though an extremely expensive one, requiring uncommon candy, Sinnoh Stones, and good luck with Hidden Power types.

-One can always hope that Togekiss will gain a Fairy fast move, as it remains the only Fairy-type Pokemon with access to a Fairy-type move (Fairy Wind) that hasn’t yet been implemented in Pokemon GO.
-Future generations feature a handful of Pokemon doubly weak to Fairy - these present a chance for Togekiss to shine.
-Hydreigon, in particular, is a pseudo-legendary, and even a weak Fairy fast move would make it the optimal counter by a fair margin.
+One can always hope that Togekiss will gain a Fairy fast move, as it remains the only Fairy Pokemon with access to a Fairy-type move - Fairy Wind - that hasn’t yet been implemented in Pokemon GO.
+Future generations feature a handful of Pokemon doubly weak to Fairy, such as Hydreigon.
+These present chances for Togekiss to shine.

-Although Togepi is rare and a beloved Pokemon, a Community Day for it would deviate from established precedent considering it's a baby Pokemon with a shiny variant already released.
-It’s unlikely that Togetic would appear in boosted numbers and Togepi has never spawned in the wild itself.
-Togepi CD or a Togetic raid day are both possible but don’t expect them.
+Although Togepi is a beloved Pokemon, a Community Day for it would deviate from established precedent considering it's a baby Pokemon with a shiny variant already released.
+It’s unlikely that Togetic would appear in boosted numbers and Togepi has never spawned in the wild.
+Togepi CD or a Togetic raid day are both possible, but don’t expect them.

 Fire Spin + Fire Punch or Fire Blast

-Magmortar, like the unreleased Heatran, got a bad draw in the moveset lottery, hampering its viability as a Fire contender.
-Its best charged moves are Fire Punch and Fire Blast, both significantly inferior to Overheat.
+Magmortar, like Heatran, got a bad draw in the moveset lottery, hampering its viability as a Fire contender.
+Its best charged moves are Fire Punch and Fire Blast, both far inferior to Overheat.
 As it's strictly inferior to the ubiquitous Flareon, it can’t be high on a Sinnoh Stone priority list.

 Highest DPS Fire Attackers:

-While Magmortar lacks an established signature move for a prospective Community Day, if it were just given access to Overheat it could secure the 2nd highest Fire DPS behind Moltres.
-This would place roughly on par with Blast Burn Charizard, giving a reprieve to those who missed Community Day and lack the resources for legendaries.
+While Magmortar lacks an established signature move for a prospective Community Day, if it were given Overheat, it could secure the 2nd highest Fire DPS behind Moltres.
+This would place it on par with Blast Burn Charizard, giving a reprieve to those who missed Community Day and lack the resources for legendaries.

 While unlikely, it’s not impossible for Niantic to release Overheat Magmortar in a future moveset update.
-Keep in mind, however, that Heatran vastly outguns Magmortar, so the same can be said for Heatran.
-We already have Shiny Magby too, echoing the sentiments of many of these Gen 4 Pokemon, so a Community Day seems unlikely.
+We already have shiny Magby, echoing many Gen 4 Pokemon with baby forms, so a Community Day seems unlikely.